MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

     // 'read', 'write', and 'admin' access to 'science2:/mad/science'
     // and shell accounts and access to 'science.example.com' and
     // 'shells.archimedes.gr'
+    "requested_access": {

         "access": [
             // literal strings represent single kinds of access, could also be
             // written as ["read"],
             {
                 "type": "cephfs-mount",
                 "kind": "read",

                 // resources can be lists of strings.  these resources already exist and we
                 // do have the requisite affiliations / attributes for the read access requested "resource": ['science1:/some/science', 'sci45:/more/science']
             },

-        // arrays represent multiple types of access
+            // arrays represent multiple types of access {
-        {
                 "type": "cephfs-mount",
                 "kind": ["read", "write", "admin"],

                 // resources can be plain strings, this resource already exists but we don't
-            // have the requisite attributes for admin access, just read and write "resource": 'science2:/mad/science'
+                // have the requisite attributes for admin access, just read and write "resource": "science2:/mad/science"
             },

+            // we are provisioning these resources below but we also want to request access to them {
+                "type": "shell-account",
+                "kind": ["login", "sudo"],
+                "resource": "ssh://ak1520@shells.archimedes.gr"
+            },

+            {
+                "type": "shell-account",
+                "kind": ["login", "sudo"],
+                "resource": "ssh://ak1520@science.example.com"
+            }

+        ],

+        provision: [
             // but if the 'access' is an object instead of a string or array,
             // consider it 'advanced', and include extra information to facilitate
             // the grant.  here we're requesting to provision service that doesn't
             // exist yet.  science.example.com does not offer shell accounts but
             // shells.archimedes.gr does.  we also have the requisite affiliations
             // and approvals to obtain a shell account on shells.archimedes.gr {
                 // the type is what we call this resource (required) "type": "shell-account",

                 // kinds of access users can have to this resource "kind": ["login", "sudo"],

                 "resource": [
                     // objects denote more "complex" data
                     {
                         // common name will be used in the future when people request access to this resource "common_name": "ssh://ak1520@science.example.com",

                         // the rest is configuration for stpd / puppet / whatever scripts provision this "host": "science.example.com",
                         "requested_userid": "ak1520",
                         "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIB3+iRTnUqdbCgiXY3rbVbVXR1r1RbZE/z3Pfxb6M/qz ak1520@example.edu"
                     },
                     {
                         "common_name": "ssh://ak1520@shells.archimedes.gr",

                         // the rest is configuration data for stpd "host": "shells.archimedes.gr",
                         "requested_userid": "ak1520",
                         "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIB3+iRTnUqdbCgiXY3rbVbVXR1r1RbZE/z3Pfxb6M/qz ak1520@example.edu"
                     }
                 ],

                 // requested / required availability for this access "service_level": [
                     {
                         "src": "141.217.0.0/16",
                         "dst": "192.168.10.0/24",

                         // guarantee 4 9's of uptime between these networks
                         "uptime": 0.9999,

                         // a third party arbitrator can be specified to monitor availability "arbitrator" {
                             "src": "141.217.4.64",
                             "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBQ2t/mwgJm3/uLJ9oyjOquxSivIeuOOTlbo/LwXNSA2 mikeyg@keep.local"
                         },

                         // written in cron time + duration, this is Sundays between midnight and 4AM
                         // these dont count against availability
                         "maintenance_schedule": "* * 0 * * 0 +4h"
                     },
                     {
                         "src": "141.217.0.0/16",
                         "dst": "0.0.0.0/0",
                         // expected throughput between these networks in kbps (1Gbps) "nominal_throughput": 1000000,
                         // minimum throughput between these networks in kbps (100Mbps) "minimum_throughput": 100000,

                         // a third party arbitrator can be specified to monitor throughput "arbitrator" {
                             "src": "141.217.4.64",
                             "exec": "iperf3 -c 141.217.4.64 -t 2 -p 4567",
                             "ssh_pubkey": "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBQ2t/mwgJm3/uLJ9oyjOquxSivIeuOOTlbo/LwXNSA2 mikeyg@keep.local"
                         },

                         // written in cron time + duration, this is Sundays between midnight and 4AM
                         // exceptions that occur during this period dont count.
                         "maintenance_schedule": "* * 0 * * 0 +4h"
                     }
                 ],

                 // can specify penalties that correspond to violations in the service
                 // levels defined above, use 'null' for no enforcement.  these can be plain language,
                 // code, or a number which represents a % of a discount of the monthly fee per violation "penalty": [
                     null,
                     null
                 ],

                 // if present it means only these RPs should consider this but
                 // say we know these resources offer shell accounts
                 // portion of the OAR (optional)
                 "aud": ["urn:oid:1.3.5.1.3.1.17128.313.1.1:hRiHEh-3fCe47Kg0UhMVjx1RRYVsdqDk"],

                 // preflight run to see if resource has been provisioned, if this
                 // code returns 1, then run "grant", if this code returns 0 then
                 // run "prov", if this code returns -1 then run "dprov" (required) "pchk": ["1+CeZgfwM5DdboGVlrHmK3rashzaLiJf4h7YdlVkdDo6FM0jT4l4K"],

                 // what to run to provision access (optional)
                 // e.g. this code could useradd
                 "prov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

                 // what to run to deprovision resource (optional)
                 // e.g. this code could tar up a home dir, userdel -r, and email
                 // the user that they have 30 days to download it "dprov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

                 // what to run to grant ephemeral access to the resource or to
                 // actually perform the action defined by this label (optional)
                 // e.g. this code could email the user a temp password "grant": ["zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

                 // what to run to revoke ephemeral access to the resource or to
                 // actually undo the action defined by this label (optional) "revoke": ["rvr77Lv31xJXQPR0pNA63JC4am0FS8"],

                 // requested provision expiration time (dprov runs after this time,
                 // optional, defaults to the heat death of the universe) "pexp": 1504816977,

                 // requested grant expiration time (ephemeral access is removed
                 // after this time, optional, defaults to iat + (86400 * 7))
                 "gexp": 1473885747
             }
         ],
+    },

 }
 ```